silversub/terraform/getting-started.md

      </tr>
      <tr>
        <td><code>resource.ibm_is_security_group_rule.remote</code></td>
        <td>Enter the IP address range, for which the security group rule is applied.
-In this example, <code>0.0.0.0/0</codes> allows network traffic from all IP addresses. </td>
+In this example, <code>0.0.0.0/0</code> allows network traffic from all IP addresses. </td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_security_group_rule.tcp</code></td>
-       <td>Enter the port range that you want to open in your security group rule.
+       <td>Enter the TCP port range that you want to open in your security group rule.
 If you want to open up a single port, enter the same port number in <code>port_min</code> and <code>port_max</code>. </td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_subnet.name</code></td>